Blackcat76iT/OsuNet/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature
-about: suggest code or documentation improvements
+about: suggest improvements in the code
 title: ''
 labels: enhancement
 assignees: 'Blackcat76iT'